 - The town's topography, soils and associated wetlands place limits on the extent of development possible.
-Shallow depths to bedrock further complicate this constraint. - Wells currently supply drinking water to many Kittery homes, making preservation of groundwater and aquifer quality critical to the health of the community. - Rising sea levels pose a long term threat to development near flood hazard areas.
-These areas include the edges of Kittery's major surface waters as well as portions of the watersheds. - The largest of Kittery's remaining active farms, the Rustlewood Farm, has been conserved; the other smaller scale farm operations are not protected from future development. - Kittery contains many unique natural areas, including natural communities, habitat focus areas and essential habitats, all of which add to the town's visual appeal and to residents' quality of life.
-Opportunity exists to protect these areas, while at the same time preserving individual property-owner's rights.
+Shallow depths to bedrock further complicate this constraint. - Much of the private residential drinking water is supplied by wells, making preservation of groundwater and aquifer quality critical to the health of the community. - Rising sea levels pose a long term threat to development near flood hazard areas.
+These areas include the edges of Kittery's major surface waters as well as portions of the watersheds. - The largest of Kittery's remaining active farms, the Rustlewood Farm, has been conserved; the other smaller scale farm operations are not protected from future development.

-- Kittery possesses tremendous visual and scenic qualities, making it a highly desirable place to live and providing attractions for visitors.
+- Opportunity exists to protect Kittery's many unique natural resources, including landscape scale focus areas, rare and exemplary natural communities, significant wildlife habitats, and rare, threatened, and endangered plant and animal species, while at the same time preserving individual property-owners' rights, through negotiation of easements and restrictions on wetlands and farmlands; purchase of unprotected open spaces; and creation of buffers between developed lands and preserved open spaces. - Kittery possesses tremendous visual and scenic qualities, making it a highly desirable place to live and providing attractions for visitors.
 Opportunity exists to protect these qualities, while at the same time preserving individual property-owner's rights. - Opportunity exists to adopt regulations limiting the amount of farming soils that can be removed from a property, as a means of preserving existing agricultural lands town-wide.